John A. Macready: World War II

 Macready was recalled to active duty in World War II.
 He served as a colonel and commanded several Army Air Force groups, as well as serving in North Africa as inspector general for the Twelfth Air Force.
 He retired from active duty in 1948.

 Mackay Trophy

 Macready remains the only person to win the Mackay Trophy three times.
 The trophy is awarded for the year's greatest accomplishment in aviation by an American pilot.
-Lieuteant Macready won the trophy in three consecutive years.
+Lieutenant Macready won the trophy in three consecutive years.